tkopppop/research-devel/README.md

 <br>
 <<the programmer's history>><br>
 <pre>
-  I made hacking system to operating x86 systems. and it's manually coded.
+  I made hacking system to operate x86 systems. and it's manually coded.
   First, basic what is the purpose for freedom using, ... computer features of 'software'.
   Second!
   Third!